To kick things off for the blog in a brand new and exciting year, I…

 - CHCG Audits

 Is Your Contact Center Prepared for the California Consumer Privacy Act?

-You may have seen the past few articles in my Compliance series regarding the California Consumer Privacy Act (CCPA).
-If not, check make sure you start here.
-As I mentioned before, CCPA is not just for companies who have locations in California.
+You may have seen the past few articles regarding the California Consumer Privacy Act (CCPA) in my Compliance series.
+If not, check to make sure you start here.
+As I mentioned before, CCPA is not just for companies that have locations in California.
 It’s for any for-profit organizations that collect and process the personal information of California residents and engage in Business in the State of California.
-The law is set to go into effect on January 1, 2020, which is less than nine months away.
+The law will go into effect on January 1, 2020, which is less than nine months away.
 The big question is: are you ready?

 Contact Center Assessment

-The first step in determining your readiness is performing a thorough and comprehensive contact center assessment.
-If you have not started this assessment yet, it’s important for you to put that on your radar today since it can potentially take months to ensure your contact center is CCPA-compliant.
-If you have determined that CCPA will affect your business, seek out help from an impartial third-party vendor.
-When you engage with a third-party to support you in your contact center assessment, make sure they are looking at your:
+The first step in determining your readiness is performing a comprehensive contact center assessment.
+If you have not started this assessment yet, you need to put that on your radar today since it can potentially take months to ensure your contact center is CCPA-compliant.
+If you have determined that CCPA will affect your Business, seek out help from an impartial third-party vendor.
+When you engage with a third party to support you in your contact center assessment, make sure they are looking at your:

 - Data privacy practices